 The first target in the Makefile should take care of both creation of PDF/HTML files and cleaning up afterwards (including after Sweave), i.e., delete all files that shall not appear in the final package archive.
-Note that if the make step runs R it needs to be careful to respect the environment values of R_LIBS and R_HOME68.
+Note that if the make step runs R it needs to be careful to respect the environment values of R_LIBS and R_HOME69.
 Finally, if there is a Makefile and it has a 'clean:' target, make clean is run.

 All the usual caveats about including a Makefile apply.
-It must be portable (no GNU extensions), use LF line endings and must work correctly with a parallel make: too many authors have written things like which will start removing the source files whilst pdflatex is working.
+It must be portable (no GNU extensions), use LF line endings and must work correctly with a parallel make: too many authors have written things like pdf: ABC-intro.pdf ABC-details.pdf